 As for the video capabilities, it is 4K, but only at 15 FPS, which really negates its usefulness.
 In other words, to have fun with the video side of things, you’ll have to drop to HD quality.

 Before diving into the actual workings, this is a fun little camera, with nice retro looks.
-Small enough to be taken anywhere and could even be a fashion accessory.
+It’s small enough to be taken anywhere and could even be a fashion accessory.

 The Fujifilm X-A5 in Use